nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/AUTHENTICATION.md

 Ensure that customers can't access locations, owners, or employees unless they submit authentication.

-## Practice: Change the view once the user logs in

-Once a user logs in, redirect them to the `home` route.
-You will need to refactor the `login` route.
-With routes, consider when you will need to use `component` vs `render` and the use of `{...props}`.

-## Challenge: No Animal ID in API

-What if an animalId is no longer available in the API?
-Write a conditional to display something different if an animal(user, employee or location) is not available/valid.

-## Challenge: Active NavBar Route

-In the NavBar, highlight the active section.
-For example, if you are viewing `Animals`, change the `<NavBar>` Animals link to `lime` (you could also disable the ability to click).
-Since the `<NavBar` is not part of a route, you will need to `export default withRouter(NavBar)` in order to have access to the router location properties.

-> **NOTES:**

-> You'll need to import `withRouter` from `react-router-dom`.

-> You might want to check out the docs for [`<NavLink>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/NavLink.md)

-## Fun Challenge: Remember Me

-1. Add a checkbox beneath the login form labeled _Remember Me_.
-2. When the customer logs in and the checkbox is not checked, then save their information to session storage
-3. When the customer logs in and the checkbox is checked, then save their information to local storage
-4. **Tip** You will need to store the value of the checkbox in state.

 [Return  to Book 6's Table of Contents](../README.md)